 Our Verdict

-Bottom Line: Coway Airmega 400 is the better choice.
-It offers superior air purification with a CADR of 328 for smoke and 1,560 sq.
+Bottom Line: Coway AP-2015F Airmega 400 is the better choice.
+This unit boasts a vastly superior CADR Smoke rating of 328 and covers an expansive 1,560 sq.

 Key Differences